LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 allocations but, unlike :c:func:`ERKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`ERKStepCreate`.
 In particular this routine retains all internal counter values and the step size/error history.
+Like :c:func:`ERKStepReInit()`, a call to :c:func:`ERKStepReset()` will delete any previously-set *tstop* value specified via a call to :c:func:`ERKStepSetStopTime()`.
 Following a successful call to :c:func:`ERKStepReset()`, call :c:func:`ERKStepEvolve()` again to continue solving the problem.
 By default the next call to :c:func:`ERKStepEvolve()` will use the step size computed by ERKStep prior to calling :c:func:`ERKStepReset()`.